ikmb/exome-seq/doc/README.md

 The outputs should be fairly self-explanatory; note that the HTML outputs contain tool-tips in various places to help with the interpretation.

-## Finished CRAM files
+## Read alignments (BAM or CRAM)

 The primary output of this pipeline are the aligned, duplicate-marked reads.
 These can be found in the folder:

 output/IndividualID/SamplesID/Processing/MarkDuplicates

-Read alignments are stored in lossless CRAM format.
+Read alignments are stored in either BAM or lossless CRAM format.

 ## Primary variant calls

 The primary VCF file will be located under:

-output/Variants/Final/some_file.vcf
+output/Variants/Final/HardFiltered/some_file.vcf

 ## Annotated variant calls